gatk-workflows/seq-format-conversion/README.md

 ### cram-to-bam :
 This script should convert a CRAM to SAM to BAM and output a BAM, BAM Index, and validation report to a Google bucket.
-If you'd like to do this on multiple CRAMS, create a sample set in the Data tab.
 The reason this approach was chosen instead of converting CRAM to BAM directly using Samtools is because Samtools 1.3 produces incorrect bins due to an old version of htslib included in the package.
 Samtools versions 1.4 & 1.5 have an NM issue that causes them to not validate with Picard.

 #### Requirements/expectations
 - Cram file